dpat0103/dpat0103/README.md

 **🎓 RU SnipeZ**

-A high-availability Rutgers scheduling solution.
+Course seat monitor for Rutgers students.

-`Flask` `SQLite` `Selenium` `BeautifulSoup4` `JSON`
+`Flask` `SQLite` `Selenium` `BeautifulSoup4`

-Real production users with over 550+ Rutgers users.
-Students get notified the second a seat opens in a full class of their choice, tracking over 25,000+ course sections offered each semester at Rutgers.
+550+ real users.
+Students get notified the second a seat opens in a full class, across 25,000+ course sections tracked each semester.

 </td>
 <td width="50%" valign="top">

-**🃏 CivicLens** *(in progress)*
+**🗺 CivicLens** *(in progress)*

-Turning fragmented government data into a single, readable picture of how a place is changing.
-Helps anyone who wants to learn more about where they live or plan to live!
+Turns fragmented government data into a single readable picture of how a place is changing.

+`Next.js` `TypeScript` `FastAPI` `PostgreSQL`

+Built for anyone who wants to understand where they live or where they're thinking of moving.

 </td>
 </tr>